Taylor runs for 222 in No. 14 Badgers’ 45-24 win over Purdue

 Wisconsin (9-2, 6-2 Big Ten, No. 12 CFP) has won 14 in a row over the Boilermakers.

 Taylor, now with 5,856 career yards, the most by any player in FBS history through their junior season, will have to decide following the season if he’ll declare for 2020 NFL draft.
-But in meantime, Taylor said all he’s thinking about is defeating Minnesota next week and winning the Big Ten West.
+Taylor said all he’s thinking about is beating Minnesota next week and winning the Big Ten West.

-“Next week, we wouldn’t want to have it any other way,” he said.
-“Big Ten West on the line, rivalry game, axe, I mean, this is why you come to Wisconsin, for these kind of moments.
+“Next week, we wouldn’t want to have it any other way,” Taylor said.
+“Big Ten West on the line, rivalry game, (Paul Bunyan’s) Axe, I mean, this is why you come to Wisconsin, for these kind of moments.
 I’m pretty sure we’re going to have a great week of preparation in order to bring our A game.

 Jack Coan completed 15 of 19 passes for 203 yards and two touchdowns against one interception for the Badgers.